Administering AMQP Data Pumps

 If one gets to the point where traffic through a queue is excessive (several hundred notification messages per second to a single queue), especially if there are many instances sharing the same queue (if more than 40 instances to service a single queue) then one can run into a point where adding instances gives no improvement in the overall throughput.
 For example, rabbitmq uses only a single cpu to serve a queue.
 In such cases, creating multiple configurations, (each with their own queue) dividing the traffic among them will allow further improvements in throughput.

 winnow is used to suppress duplicates.
 Note that the duplicate suppresion cache is local to each instance.
 When N instances share a queue, the first time a posting is received, it could be picked by one instance, and if a duplicate one is received it would likely be picked up by another instance.
 For effective duplicate suppression with instances, one must deploy two layers of subscribers.
-Use a first layer of subscribers (shovels) with duplicate suppression turned off and output with post_exchangeSplit, which route posts by checksum to a second layer of subscribers (sr_winnow) whose duplicate suppression caches are active.
+Use a first layer of subscribers (shovels) with duplicate suppression turned off and output with post_exchangeSplit, which route posts by path to a second layer of subscribers (sr_winnow) whose duplicate suppression caches are active.

 Routing